jgromes/RadioLib/examples/LoRaWAN/LoRaWAN_Starter/notes.md

 LoRaWAN devices typically send small amounts of data at intervals between 15 minutes through to once per day.
 This allows a device to run on two AA batteries for 2 to 5 years.
 Hoping that LoRaWAN can move lots of data and your device can regularly receive commands to do something on demand is trying to bend the LoRaWAN system in ways it is not designed for and usually ends up with far too many issues to unravel.

 The radio frequencies that are used are usually shared with other Industrial, Scientific & Medical, known as ISM, users.
-The LoRa modulation is particularly resistance to interference due to other simultaneous transmissions on the same frequency but too much local activity will mean that not all uplinks get through.
+The LoRa modulation is particularly resistant to interference due to other simultaneous transmissions on the same frequency but too much local activity will mean that not all uplinks get through.
 The Things Industries suggest designing a system to a potential packet loss rate of 10%.
 Typically we see 1 or 2% loss.
 This is entirely down to shared use of the radio waves, once an uplink is heard by a gateway the system is super reliable through The Things Stack.

 To ensure that the shared ISM bands are fairly used there are limits defined in law on how often you can transmit, called Duty Cycle.
 The details vary by region or country but typically you can only transmit for 1% of the time.
 Some frequencies you can only use 0.1% of the time.
 See https://www.thethingsnetwork.org/docs/lorawan/duty-cycle/ for more information.

 Additionally, as The Things Stack Sandbox aka TTN is an array of servers in three locations around the world paid for by The Things Industries, there is a Fair Use Policy so that those learning LoRaWAN, communities, hobbyists & makers are guided on how much of the resource any one device can use.
 In short, it's 30 seconds of airtime a day and 10 downlinks.
 When a gateway is transmitting a downlink it can not hear any uplinks (contributing to the potential uplink loss outlined above).
 The community concensus is that 1 downlink a fortnight to update or adjust settings is appropriate.
 See https://www.thethingsnetwork.org/docs/lorawan/duty-cycle/#fair-use-policy for more information.

 You can see what intervals can be used with this interactive calculator: https://avbentem.github.io/airtime-calculator/ttn/.
 Devices further away from gateways will have to use a higher Spread Factor to be heard - do not assume everything will happen at SF7.
-A uplink takes a minimum of 6 seconds from start to end, sometimes longer if the device is further away from the gateway, so
+An uplink takes a minimum of 6 seconds from start to end, sometimes longer if the device is further away from the gateway, so

-With all thes considerations, trying to use LoRaWAN for command & control isn't appropriate and realtime GPS tracking almost always breaches FUP and usually legal limits, leaving aside the challenges of coverage.
+With all these considerations, trying to use LoRaWAN for command & control isn't appropriate and realtime GPS tracking almost always breaches FUP and usually legal limits, leaving aside the challenges of coverage.

 See the hints & tips section on testing your device.

 ### EUI's & Keys

-In the config.h towards the top there are four lines thus:
+In the `config.h` towards the top there are four lines thus:

 // replace-with-your-device-id
 uint64_t joinEUI =   0x0000000000000000;